raychillcs/Out/README.md

 # Out
-An interactive narrative mobile application about coming out
+An interactive narrative mobile application about coming out.